Try these homemade commercial carpet cleaning alternatives and save

 I recently read a tip that came from a school custodian.
 He said to just clean carpets with hot water, no detergent, as the soap only helps collect and hold in more dirt.

 The solution for the carpet cleaning machines can be very expensive!
+But we use the cheapest home carpet cleaning solution - hot water!
 I had a friend who told me that solution is often not needed.
 The last time I rented the machine, I just used very hot water (the hotter, the better) for cleaning the carpet.
 For stubborn or set in stains, I use club soda.
 Just pour generously on the stain and blot up with a dry towel or cloth.
 It has worked for me every time!

 Take the Next Step